ChattMenard/ProofStack/brand-assets/README.md

-# ProofStack Temporary Branding
+# ProofStack Brand Assets

-This folder contains temporary brand assets until professional logos are created.
+This folder contains the complete brand asset collection for ProofStack.

 ## Current Status

-🔄 **Using text-based logo** - Waiting for professional design
+✅ **Professional logo system complete** - Ready for production use

 ## Quick Options to Get Logos